Algonquin Sno-Blazers maintains 47 miles of trail in the heart of the Adirondack Park.

-Meetings are generally the third Friday of every month through the winter at 7pm in the Wells Emergency Squad building....
-Located behind the United Methodist Church on the corner of Buttermilk Hill Road and State Rt 30.
+Meetings are generally the second Thursday of every month through the winter at 7 PM in the Wells Emergency Squad building located behind the United Methodist Church on the corner of Buttermilk Hill Road and State Rt 30.
 General Meetings are open to all current and potential future club members.
 Please join us.
+Meetings may be a combination of in-person and Zoom.
+Check our Facebook Page for details.

 We really need your help with trail maintenance.
 Please volunteer.
 No experience necessary.
 We would like you to join our club but you do not need to be a club member to help.
 All assistance is appreciated!